(H)ALPing the 511 keV line: A thermal DM interpretation of the 511 keV emission: Abstract

 \section{Abstract}

 We propose a novel framework where MeV-scale Dirac Dark Matter annihilates into axion-like particles, providing a natural explanation for the 511 keV gamma-ray line observed in the Galactic Center.
 The relic abundance is determined by $p$-wave annihilation into two axion-like particles, while $s$-wave annihilation into three axion-like particles, decaying into $e^+e^-$ pairs, accounts for the line intensity.
-Remarkably, this model, assuming a standard Navarro-Frenk-White profile, reproduces the observed emission morphology, satisfies in-flight annihilation and cosmological bounds, and achieves the correct relic density, offering a compelling resolution to this longstanding anomaly.
+Remarkably, this model reproduces the observed emission morphology, satisfies in-flight annihilation and cosmological bounds, and achieves the correct relic density, assuming a contracted Navarro-Frenk-White profile similar to the one that reproduces the Fermi-LAT Galactic Center Excess, offering a compelling resolution to this longstanding anomaly.